 The IP stack on the UE shall be able to bind each UE-initiated flow to one of the two PDN connections.
 The determination of the target PDN connection is outside the scope of this contribution.

-Editor’s note: Impact on APN Aggregate Maximum Bit Rate (AMBR) is FFS.
+Note: Refer to note regarding APN AMBR in Clause 4.1.5.

 4.4.5 Potential Impacts or Interactions with Existing Services/Features